 A survey completed by the York Inter-Agency Network in 1989 found that there was at least one young person every day in the City of York who needed emergency housing.
 From a total of 360 young people identified in 1989, 280 of those young people were 16-20 years of age.

-This Committee began developing an emergency housing project in order to provide a safety net for 30 youth per night, within their own community.
-The objective of the project was to help youth get re-established with family, on their own, or in some other supportive arrangement while providing them with safe and secure shelter.
+This Committee began developing an emergency housing project in order to provide a safety net for 35 youth per night within their own community.
+The objective of the project was to help youth get re-established with family, on their own or in some other supportive arrangement while providing them with safe and secure shelter.

-Due to demand in the City of Toronto, Horizons for Youth was asked to increase our number of beds from 35 to 45 in 2015.
-This has put a strain on our resources and has increased participation in our programs.
+Due to demand in the City of Toronto, Horizons for Youth was asked to house 10 more youth per night in 2015.
+The increase from 35 to 45 youth per night has put a strain on our resources due to the higher number of youth accessing meals, hygiene facilities and supportive programs and services.